retrospectivePreposterous/Arduino-Cad2Arduino/README.md

-# Autocad2Arduino
+# Cad2Arduino
-> Core to allow Autocad interact with Arduino
+> Core to allow Cad software to interact with Arduino.
 # Install

 > include terms/tags that can be searched